 Hurricane Lee's path and timeline: Meteorologists project when and where the storm will hit

 Hurricane Lee continues churning northward on a path that's likely to threaten the New England coast this weekend.
 It weakened to a Category 1 storm on Thursday.
-Watches and warnings are up for coastal areas of Massachusetts and Maine.
+Watches and warnings are up for the coastal areas of Maine, Massachusetts, New Hampshire and eastern Canada.

 Lee's effects were already being felt along the southeast U.S. coastline, and forecasters said Lee would make its presence felt with "hazardous surf and rip current conditions" at beaches along the western Atlantic all week.